 Poor Data Management

-Unpredictable Overhead
+Unnecessary Overhead

 Ineffective Communication

-- A member record is created.
+• A member record is created.

-- Someone is assigned to compile an impact report.
+• Someone is assigned to compile an impact report.

-- Someone is assigned to create a welcome email.
+• Someone is assigned to create a welcome email.

-- A reminder is set to send another email about the community and its members
+• A reminder is set to send another email about the community and its members

-- Someone notes the email to avoid duplicates.
+• Someone notes the email to avoid duplicates.

-While five steps don’t seem like much, multiply that across thousands of new member sign-ups.
-That’s a workflow that gets out of hand.
-Things will get missed.
 New members may not get the information they need about your organization or its communities and resources.
-Unable to use their membership to its fullest, they may just let it lapse, or cancel entirely.
-These are the hidden costs of sticking with outdated processes, but luckily, there’s a way to tackle them.
+Unable to use their membership to its fullest, they may just let it lapse or cancel it entirely.
+These are the hidden costs of sticking with outdated processes.
+Luckily, there’s a way to tackle them.

-Using Association CRM Software To Improve Retention
+3 Ways Association CRM Software Improves Retention

 1. Flexible Data Fields Support Personalization